 Procedures for Student Support (Advisement and Office) Hours Procedures

 KeanWISE will be open to receive Spring 2021 Office Hours beginning Friday, December 18.
-Spring 2021 office hours are required to be entered via KeanWISE by the first week of September each year, but generally occurring before the end of June.
-Spring office hours must be recorded during the first week of January.
+Spring 2021 office hours are required to be entered via KeanWISE by Wednesday, August 26.
 If you have difficulty entering your office hours, contact the Office of Computer and Information Services (OCIS) at (908) 737-6000 for assistance.